shivendrapratap2/Computer-Vision/ImageLabeller/models/readme.md

-##### download models from tesnsorflow object detection api and put them in this folder.
+#### download object detection models from tesnsorflow object detection github repo and put them in this folder.